lamnhan066/isolate_manager/README.md

 # Isolate Manager

+## Features

-A plugin that helps you create multiple isolates for a function, keep it active and compute with it.
+* Easy to create multiple isolate for a function, keep it active and comunicate with it.

+* Supports Web with `Worker` (`Worker` is the real Isolate on Web) and `Future` if `Worker` is not available or not configured.

-This plugin is an enhanced plugin for `isolate_contactor`: [pub](https://pub.dev/packages/isolate_contactor) | [git](https://github.com/vursin/isolate_contactor).
-The main difference is that it allows to create multiple isolates for a function, automatically queues the input data and sends it to free isolate later.
+* Multiple `compute`s are allowed because the plugin will queues the input data and sends it to free isolate later.

 ## **BASIC USAGE** *(Use build-in function)*